Skip to content

 • Unicast: By including the fourth component, the message is delivered directly to the specified client instance.

-This approach enables efficient client discovery in fact the message will be delivered by the SLIM network to a client that is able to process it, even if the real name of the client is unknown.
-The anycast forwarding is mostly used in this discovery phase.
+This approach enables efficient client discovery.
+In fact, the message will be delivered by the SLIM network to a client that is able to process it, even if the real name of the client is unknown.
+Anycast forwarding is primarily used in this discovery phase.

 In addition to client endpoints, SLIM allows messages to be sent to Channels.
 A Channel acts as a message group, allowing multiple clients to connect and receive all messages exchanged on that channel.
 The channel name follows the same structure as client names, but the last component is left empty, as it is shared among all connected clients.